Frequently Asked Questions

 May I sketch in the galleries and gardens?
 Yes.
 Museum visitors are permitted to sketch in the following ways: a dry medium only, a location that does not obstruct an entrance or exit, a location that does not compromise the safety or security of the artwork and/or other Museum visitors and/or a location that does not obstruct the view of the artwork.
 The Museum does not allow visitors to work in any wet medium (including oil, acrylic and watercolor paints), and no three-dimensional copying is allowed.
 Equipment such as stools, chairs, tripods and easels are not permitted in the galleries and gardens where they may block movement.

 Are tours available?
-Yes.
-The Norton Simon Museum offers several tours including Audio Tours, Public Tours, Private Tours, and School Tours.
+Currently, we are offering only live virtual School Tours.
 For more information, please visit our Learn section.

 May I bring food into the Museum or gardens?
 No, we do not allow patrons to bring food and drink to the Museum.
 You may purchase and enjoy refreshments in our Garden Café.
 No food or beverages are allowed in the galleries.